Honey garlic roasted brussels sprouts – tender on the inside, crispy edges and honey garlic flavour – a great way to change up the usual side dish!

-So, I have never liked brussels sprouts.
+I have never liked brussels sprouts.
 Just one of those things that never appealed to me.
-But now I’m thinking it’s because I never had them any way other than steamed.
-Because roasted?
+But now I’m thinking that this is because I had never had them cooked any way other than steamed.
+Roasted brussels sprouts?
 That’s a whole different thing.
-And these honey garlic roasted brussels sprouts were delicious.
+These honey garlic roasted brussels sprouts were delicious.

-At any rate, if any of my American friends are still looking for a way to cook your Thanksgiving brussels sprouts this week, try these honey garlic roasted brussels.
+So if any of my American friends are still looking for a Thanksgiving side dish this week, try these honey garlic roasted brussels sprouts.
 They’re a bit sweet, tender on the inside, with some crispy edges that I adored.
-If you like brussels sprouts, you’ll love these, and if you think you don’t like them, try them!
-You may be surprised!
+If you like brussels sprouts, you’ll love these.
+And if you don’t like them, try these ones, you may be surprised!
+I was.